fourhundredfour/vimrc-improved/README.md

 # vimrc

-This is the vim configuration that I use for C++, Go, Java, Lua/Moonscript and Python development.
-While the total amount of plugins is not to big, the existing ones really manage to turn Vim into a Beast.
-And still, if the features are overwealming, just run `:Goyo` and you are in the lightweight mode.

-My favorite part of this config is `ale`, which is an async linter that checks your code on the fly (It is fast).
-There's also stuff like Googes `codefmt` and `gitgutter`, which really help increasing my development speed.

 ## Installing
 The installment is not hard at all.
 Assuming that you use a *POSIX* compliant shell:
-You start by downloading or **cloning** this repository and move the files into your home directory.
+You start by downloading or **cloning** this repository and move the file into your home directory.

 `cp .vimrc ~/.vimrc`
-and then
-`cp -r .vim ~/.vim`

-You will also have to get the Vundle Plugin Manager by running `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-Then, fire up vim and run `:PluginInstall`, to let **Vundle** to the rest for you.
-After this completed, you just have to do one thing more: Head into `~/.vim/bundle/YouCompleteMe` and run `python3 install.py`.
-If you want *YouCompleteMe* to support Java, Go, C#, etc, check out the *YouCompleteInstallation Guide*.
+After the installation, you need to install `vim-plug` by running the following command.
+`curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`

+Then open vim and install the plugins with `:PlugInstall`.
+Please be sure that you have `NodeJS` and `Yarn` installed.

+## Easy Installation
+Run `make install` to do it automatically.

+## FAQ

+### NERDTree/File Explorer does not show the icons
+It's because you don't have a [Nerd Font](https://www.nerdfonts.com/font-downloads) installed.
+After installation, adjust the `.vimrc` and reload the configuration through `:source ~/.vimrc`.

+If it still doesn't work, see if you can specify a font in your terminal.
+If so, select the Nerd Font there.